ThoughtWorksStudios/bobcat/README.md

 ### Building from source

+First, install the Go language on your target platform and add $GOPATH to your $PATH.
+The default location for $GOPATH is ~/go/bin.
+Then run the default target in the Makefile.

 ```
-go get
-go build
+make
 ```

-This will produce a binary called 'datagen' in the current directory.
+This will produce a binary called 'datagen'.
+If you've added $GOPATH to your $PATH, this binary is available from anywhere on the filesystem.

 ## Running the tests